GabrielRoquigny/RoverKata/README.md

   | | | |
   -------
   ```
 7. Rove can move to right.
-Exemple:
+Example:

   ```
   -------